 One of the most common indicators of water seepage is the appearance of visible stains or damp patches on the walls.
 These spots often start as faint discoloration and grow over time, especially during the rainy season.
 In Singapore’s humid climate, these damp patches can quickly become noticeable.
 Water marks, usually yellow or brown, are often signs that water has been slowly soaking through the walls.
 As the moisture spreads, these stains may become larger and more prominent.

 Water seepage can also cause your paint to bubble, peel, or blister.
-When water gets trapped under the paint layer, it can force the paint to separate from the wall.
+When water becomes trapped beneath the paint layer, it can cause the paint to separate from the wall.
 This happens because the paint becomes saturated with moisture, causing it to lose its bond.
 If you notice areas where the paint is lifting or peeling, water is likely seeping through the wall behind it.
 It’s important to act quickly, as leaving it untreated can lead to further damage to your walls.

-Excess moisture from water seepage is a perfect breeding ground for mold and mildew.
+Excess moisture from water seepage is a perfect breeding ground for mould and mildew.
 These fungi thrive in damp environments and often appear as dark spots on the walls.
-Mold and mildew not only damage the aesthetics of your home, but they also pose serious health risks, including respiratory problems.
-In Singapore, where humidity is high, mold growth can occur rapidly if water seepage is left unchecked.
-A study by the National Environment Agency (NEA) shows that homes with high humidity levels are more susceptible to mold infestations, highlighting the importance of tackling water seepage early.
+Mould and mildew not only damage the aesthetics of your home, but they also pose serious health risks, including respiratory problems.
+In Singapore, where the humidity is high, mould growth can occur rapidly if water seepage is left unchecked.
+A study by the National Environment Agency (NEA) shows that homes with high humidity are more susceptible to mould infestations, underscoring the importance of addressing water seepage early.

 Long-term water seepage can eventually lead to visible cracks in the walls.
 These cracks occur as the structure weakens from constant exposure to moisture.
-You might also notice a musty odor in the affected areas.
-This smell is typically a result of mold, mildew, or stagnant water trapped in the walls.
-If you spot cracks or experience persistent damp smells, it’s a clear sign that water seepage is at play.
+You might also notice a musty odour in the affected areas.
+This smell is typically caused by mould, mildew, or stagnant water trapped in the walls.
+If you spot cracks or notice persistent damp smells, it’s a clear sign of water seepage.

 Risks and Consequences of Ignoring Water Seepage